 Bicycles are not covered by the DUI law

-The standard DUI statute, Vehicle Code 23152, applies to vehicles, and a regular bicycle is not a vehicle for that purpose.
+The standard DUI statute, Vehicle Code 23152, applies to vehicles, and a regular human-powered bicycle is not a vehicle for that purpose.
 Instead, California has a separate, much less serious law, Vehicle Code 21200.5, that makes it an infraction to ride a bicycle on a public road while under the influence.
 The penalty is a small fine, not the cascade of consequences that follows a DUI.
-There is no license suspension built into the bicycle statute.
+There is no license suspension built into the bicycle statute, and it does not carry the jail exposure, probation, mandatory programs, or insurance fallout of a true DUI.

 Electric scooters and mopeds are different

 The analysis changes for motorized devices.
-Riding a motorized scooter under the influence is addressed by its own provision and is treated as a lower-level offense than a DUI.
-Mopeds and motorized bicycles can fall under the regular DUI law depending on how they are classified, which means a moped DUI can look much more like a car DUI.
-The classification of the exact device matters a great deal.
+Riding a motorized scooter under the influence is addressed by its own provision and is generally treated as a lower-level offense than a car DUI, but it is not the same as a bicycle.
+Mopeds and motorized bicycles can fall under the regular DUI law depending on how they are classified, which means a moped case can look much more like a car DUI, with the full slate of penalties.
+The classification of the exact device matters a great deal, and it is not always obvious from the citation which category applies.

 Why the charge still matters

-Even a bicycle-under-the-influence infraction creates a record and can be paired with other allegations.
-And police sometimes charge the wrong statute, treating a bicycle case as a full DUI.
-Making sure the conduct is charged under the correct law is often the whole defense.
+Even a bicycle-under-the-influence infraction creates a record and can be paired with other allegations from the same incident.
+And police sometimes charge the wrong statute, treating a bicycle case as a full DUI or a scooter case as something more serious than it should be.
+Making sure the conduct is charged under the correct law is often the whole defense, and getting an overcharged case corrected can spare someone the entire weight of DUI consequences they never should have faced.

 Where to start